An official website of the United States government

 Cross-country Skiing

-In winter, South Rim Drive is closed to vehicles beyond Gunnison Point.
-Rangers groom the remainder of the road for cross-country skiing (skate and classic) and snowshoeing (as staffing and conditions allow).
-The road becomes the South Rim Ski and Snowshoe Trail.
-It is 6 miles (4 km) one-way, and allows access to more overlooks.
+Ski Trail Status: Rangers may groom the road for cross-country skiing (skate and classic) and snowshoeing, as staffing and conditions allow.
+The road becomes the South Rim Ski Trail.
+It is 6 miles (4 km) one-way to the end, and allows access to more overlooks.
 Parking is available at the South Rim Visitor Center.
-Rentals are not available in the park.
+Equipment rentals are not available in the park.
 Check the current conditions page for snow and grooming updates.
+When the road is in ski trail status, pets and bicycles are not allowed.

 Snowshoeing